zhermin/LaidLE/README.md

 LaidLE is a Full-Stack CRUD webapp for a meal-crowdfunding social enterprise project, aiming to alleviate some of the challenges faced by the ones that fall between the cracks of society.

-As a donor, you can easily donate at our partnered food merchants in order to fund the next meal for our beneficiaries either anonymously or as a LaidLE Friend and collect LaidLE Coins to redeem rewards at our shop!
+As a donor, you can easily donate at our partnered food merchants in order to fund the next meal for our beneficiaries either anonymously or as a LaidLE member and collect LaidLE Coins to redeem rewards at our shop!

 You can also donate through our partnered merchants by scanning their QR Codes (example below)!